labeattie/testpreviewsite/_posts/2022-02-07-financial-independence-coast-fi.md

 For example, let's say a family makes $100,000 after taxes, and spends $60,000 per year.
 Their "full FI" number needed to never work again, assuming a 4% safe withdrawal rate (SWR, see article on financial independence overview) is $1,500,000.
 Not exactly chump change.
 We know from that previous article, that it would take about 22 years to get there.

 But let's say they don't want to *fully* retire until age 65 and are currently 30 years old.
-And let's assume a 5% investment return after inflation.
 How much money do they need in the bank right now if they never add to or take money out of it?
-Let's calculate that.
+Let's calculate that, assuming a 5% investment return after inflation.
 I will use the "future worth (F) given present value (P)" equation from my Engineering Economics textbook, but it can easily be found online.

 $$F = P(1+i)^n$$